You People: Plot

-Ezra Cohen, a thirty-five-year-old broker and podcaster, falls into an unlikely relationship with fashion designer Amira Mohammed.
-The couple first meet each other when Amira, frustrated with her GPS navigation system, parks in front of the building where Ezra works.
-Ezra, mistakenly believing Amira is his Uber driver, climbs into the car, setting off an awkward dust-up.
-Ezra makes amends for his mishap by later taking her out to lunch, and the two realize there is a mutual attraction despite their differences, as Ezra is Jewish, and Amira is Black and was raised by her parents who are devout followers of the Nation of Islam.
+Ezra Cohen, a thirty-five-year-old finance broker and pop culture podcaster, falls into an unlikely relationship with stylist Amira Mohammed.
+The couple first meet in a meet cute when Amira, frustrated with her GPS navigation system, parks in front of Ezra's work building.
+He mistakenly believes Amira is his Uber driver, so climbs into the car, setting off an awkward dust-up.

+Ezra makes amends by later taking her out to lunch, and they realize there is a mutual attraction despite their differences, as Ezra is Jewish, and Amira is black and the daughter of devout followers of the Nation of Islam.

-Amira and Ezra eventually move in together, to the chagrin of her father Akbar who prefers that his daughter date another Nation of Islam member.
-Six months into his relationship with Amira, Ezra takes her to meet his family.
-His parents Shelley and Arnold awkwardly explain that they are accepting and supportive of everyone, including their LGBT daughter Liza.
-When Shelley begins to bring up subjects related to the BLM movement, an embarrassed Ezra steers her out of the room.
-He confides to his mom that he plans on proposing to Amira.
+Amira and Ezra eventually move in together, much to the chagrin of her father Akbar, who'd prefer his daughter were dating another Nation of Islam member.
+Six months into their relationship, Ezra takes her to meet his family.
+His rich, progressive Limousine liberal parents Shelley and Arnold patronizingy boast that they are accepting and supportive of everyone, mentioning Ezra's lesbian sister Liza.
+When Shelley begins to bring up the BLM movement, an embarrassed Ezra steers her out of the room.
+He confides to Shelley that he plans on proposing.

 Before he can propose, Ezra is urged by his friend and fellow podcast host Mo to meet with Amira's parents.
 Ezra chooses a Roscoe’s Chicken ‘N Waffles restaurant to talk with Akbar and his wife, Fatima.
 The meeting does not go smoothly, as Akbar views Ezra with suspicion and shows resistance to his wish to marry Amira.

 When Amira comes home, she tells Ezra that her mother let her know about their awkward meeting at Roscoe’s.
-However, when Ezra begins to pull out a ring box, she urges him to go ahead with the proposal and happily accepts.
+However, when he begins to pull out a ring box, she urges him to go ahead with the proposal and happily accepts.

-Ezra decides to quit his job at the brokerage firm to pursue his true passion for podcasting.
-Later, the couple invite both sets of parents over to their place for dinner and to discuss wedding plans.
-The dinner unsurprisingly goes awry, with the parents clashing over Farrahkhan's antisemitic views and Shelley inadvertently setting Akbar’s kufi on fire.
+Ezra decides to quit his job at the brokerage firm to fully pursue his passion for podcasting.
+Later, the couple invite both sets of parents over for dinner and to discuss wedding plans.
+The dinner unsurprisingly goes awry, with the parents clashing over Farrakhan's antisemitic views, Fatima accusing all Jewish people of complicity in the Atlantic slave trade, and Shelley inadvertently setting Akbar’s kufi, which is a gift from Farrakhan, on fire.

 Ezra and Amira arrange mutual one-on-one time with their future in-laws to help smooth over tensions.
-Ezra spends the day with Akbar, but Akbar constantly finds ways to undermine Ezra’s self-confidence, from criticizing Ezra's decision to quit finance for podcasting and bringing him to a barbershop where Ezra fails to conform with the dress code.
-He later takes Ezra to a basketball court in Inglewood, a mostly Black neighborhood, and urges him to play in a pickup game.
-Hoping to humiliate Ezra, Akbar films him with his phone, but to his surprise, Ezra does very well in the game.
-Meanwhile, Shelley takes Amira out for a spa day, but she continually shows her cluelessness, makes Amira uncomfortable, and is oblivious to her own microaggressions.
+Ezra spends the day with Akbar, who constantly undermines Ezra’s self-confidence, from criticizing his career choices to taking him to a barbershop where he knows Ezra will fail to conform to the dress code.
+Akbar then takes Ezra to a basketball court in mostly Black Inglewood, and urges him to join a pickup game to further humiliate him.
+Akbar smugly films the game with his phone, but is stunned that Ezra plays very well.
+Meanwhile, Shelley takes Amira out for a spa day, but she continually shows her cluelessness and obliviousness to her many violations of unwritten social rules of black culture.